k-capehart/kc-sf-plugin/messages/apexFactory.md

 # file.created

-%s created in %s.
+File created in %s.

 # file.exists

-%s not created as it already exists in %s.
+File not created as it already exists in %s.